 However, it is also necessary to bet on local SEO in the region to be found quickly by travelers on that particular site at that precise moment.
 This way, the tour operator’s content will stand out from the general results.

 The emergence of a new class of travelers, who continuously work while traveling the world, is a growing segment.
 This type of travel-workers value accommodations and services that allow them to stay connected at all times to meet their professional responsibilities.
 In addition to price and experience, places that offer a pleasant and comfortable stay with good Internet connectivity are a plus, making their services more popular.

 Given that they are contracted through third-party aggregators, accommodations, transportation, and car rental service providers (to cite a few examples) have no visibility into the behavior of their customers.

 Therefore, providing exclusive discounts to those who directly contract services through your own websites not only allows you to get hold of the travelers’ data – who they are, how they interact and what their online behavior is like – it also helps you to have greater control over the entire purchase journey.

 The future of the industry will be increasingly phygital.
 This means that services from the physical world will be enhanced with tools and experiences from the digital world.
-To succeed, it is key not simply to incorporate new technologies, but also to transform processes, offerings and services.
+To succeed, it is key to incorporate new technologies and transform processes, offerings, and services.

 Knowing that this modernization path can be challenging for many organizations, Multiplica is the optimal ally when taking the next step.
-The company already has more than ten years of experience in the tourism sector, having helped renowned companies such as Iberostar, Catalonia Hoteles, Hoteles Meliá, Vueling, Volotea, Celebrity Cruises, Alza, Latam Airlines and MSC Cruceros, amongst other companies in the industry.
+The company already has more than ten years of experience in Tourism, having helped renowned companies such as MSC Cruises, Celebrity Cruises, Iberostar, Vueling, and Latam Airlines, amongst other companies in the industry.

-Multiplica has the capacity to tackle different kind of projects, from their initial conception through every stage of progress.
+Multiplica has the capacity to tackle different kinds of projects, from their initial conception through every stage of progress.
 Therefore, I invite you to contact me.